I received complaints about the recent shortage of blog posts, especially ones about my wife.

 However, my wife isn’t Native American.
 In our household, an Incident at Oglala is a dispute which started out small and trivial and then mushroomed into full-on histrionics and hurt feelings, especially when the fight involved extended family.

 Use this phrase as you like, but not around Native Americans.

 Speaking of aggression and violence, there is a legend from my own childhood about my first day of preschool.
-(Or maybe it was kindergarden.)
 That night I was asked at dinner how the day went.

 I allegedly answered with just two words, ‘Rajean pushes.’

 I don’t remember saying this.
-I have no idea whether I really did.
 I have no idea who Rajean (pronounced RAH-zhan) was, nor whether he later turned to a life of crime.
-Or ultimate fighting.